delgada-ui/website/src/pages/index.md

 <section class="warning-banner">
   <p class="bold">Warning: Here be dragons</p>
-  <p>Delgada is not production ready software.
-It's prone to changes and bugs.
-Tread lightly if you decide to use it for building your websites.</p>
+  <p>Delgada is not production ready software (and may never be).
+If you're looking for a great tool to build content-focused websites check out <a href="https://astro.build/">Astro</a>.</p>
 </section>

 ## [Concepts](#concepts)